GalacticPhoenix/Digital-History-Notebook/README.md

 Use git add . to stage the new files and the updated README.md.
 Use git commit -m "Added modern innovators" to save your work.
 Use git push to publish your changes.

-Report Status:
-4.1: What command did you use to save your changes to your local notebook?
+4.1: What command did you use to save your changes to your local notebook? crtl-s

-Answer:
-4.2: What command did you use to publish your changes to the remote repository?
+4.2: What command did you use to publish your changes to the remote repository? git push
-Answer:

 Assignment 5: Peer Review
 Your classmates are now reviewing your work.
 A peer has left a suggestion for one of your files.
 Instructions: